Africa’s Commitment to End Hunger by 2025

 The main expected result is to accelerate and add value to ongoing regional and country efforts through capacity strengthening and inter-sectoral coordination for accountability on investments, with coherent and harmonized programme delivery at all levels.

-- Improved access to data and information by reinforcing food security and nutrition information systems to inform policy making, mapping of hunger related programmes (Angola and Ethiopia), mainstreaming of key nutrition indicators into the CAADP results and monitoring and evaluation frameworks, capacity development on the minimum dietary diversity score for women (in particular Angola and Niger), and development of an agricultural statistics action plan (Malawi).
+- Improve access to data and information by reinforcing food security and nutrition information systems to inform policy making, mapping of hunger related programmes, mainstreaming of key nutrition indicators into the CAADP results and monitoring and evaluation frameworks.

-- Supported policy dialogue and development of evidence-based nutrition sensitive agriculture policy and investment.
+- Supporting policy dialogue and development of evidence-based nutrition sensitive agriculture policy and investment.

-- Developed capacity in preparing, implementing, monitoring and evaluating evidence based policies, investments and programmes on food security and nutrition.
+- Developing capacity in preparing, implementing, monitoring and evaluating evidence based policies, investments and programmes on food security and nutrition.

-- Assembled and disseminated best practices to improve uptake of knowledge, technologies and good practices, including working with the African Union Commission (AUC) and the New Partnership for Africa’s Development (NEPAD) in establishing an African Centre for Best Practices, Capacity Development and South-South Cooperation.
+- Assembling and disseminating best practices to improve uptake of knowledge, technologies and good practices, including working with the African Union Commission (AUC) and the New Partnership for Africa’s Development (NEPAD) in establishing an African Centre for Best Practices, Capacity Development and South-South Cooperation.